Tour Ireland's medieval capital, which is also its craft and design center!

 - Some of this tour is done on foot, so please wear comfortable walking shoes and dress for the weather.

-- Bring cash (Euro) for shopping, gratuities, lunch, snacks, and beverages.
+- Bring cash (Euro) for admissions, shopping, gratuities, lunch, snacks, and beverages.

 If your ship does not make port, this tour will be non-refundable.
 Please take out travel insurance to cover this rare occurrence.
 This is an exception to the normal ShoreTrips Terms of Service.
 This tour will NOT be refundable in cases in which conditions make it impossible for the ship to dock and disembark passengers in a timely manner.